deeplearning4j/deeplearning4j/word2vec.md

 *to see our Word2vec code, skip to the [training section](../word2vec.html#training1)*

+###introduction to word2vec

 Word2vec is at the heart of text analysis with deep learning.
 While it does not implement deep learning, Word2vec is crucial to getting input in a numerical form that deep-learning nets can ingest -- the vector.

 Word2vec creates features without human intervention, and some of those features include the context of individual words; that is, it retains context in the form of multiword windows.
 In machine learning, the meaning of a word is essentially the words that surround it.
-Given enough data, usage and context, Word2vec can make highly accurate guesses as to a word’s meaning based on its past appearances.
+Given enough data, usage and context, Word2vec can make highly accurate guesses as to a word’s meaning (for the purpose of deep learning, a word's meaning is simply a sign that helps to classify larger entities) based on its past appearances.

 The output of the Word2vec neural net is a vocabulary with a vector attached to it, which can be fed into a deep-learning net for classification/labeling.

 There is also a [skip gram representation](http://homepages.inf.ed.ac.uk/ballison/pdf/lrec_skipgrams.pdf) which is used in the DL4J implementation.
 This has proven to be more accurate than other models due to the more generalizable contexts generated.

 Broadly speaking, we measure words' proximity to each other through their cosine similarity, which gauges the distance/dissimilarity between two word vectors.
-A perfect 90 degree angle represents identity; i.e. France equals France, while Spain has a cosine distance of 0.678515 from France, the highest of any other country.
+A perfect 90-degree angle represents identity; i.e. France equals France, while Spain has a cosine distance of 0.678515 from France, the highest of any other country.

 Here's a graph of words associated with "China" using Word2vec:

 ![Alt text](../img/word2vec.png)

-The other method of preparing text for input to a deep-learning net is called [Bag of Words (BoW)](../bagofwords-tf-idf.html).
+*The other method of preparing text for input to a deep-learning net is called [Bag of Words (BoW)](../bagofwords-tf-idf.html).
 BoW produces a vocabulary with word counts associated to each element of the text.
 Its output is a wordcount vector.
-That said, it does not retain context, and therefore is not useful in a granular analysis of those words' meaning.
+That said, it does not retain context, and therefore is not useful in a granular analysis of those words' meaning.*

 ## <a name="training1">training</a>

 Word2Vec trains on raw text.
 It then records the context, or usage, of each word encoded as word vectors.
-After training, it's used as lookup table for composition of windows of training text for various tasks in natural-language processing.
+After training, it's used as lookup table to compose windows of training text for various tasks in natural-language processing.

-Assuming a list of sentences, it's used for lemmatization like this:
+Assuming a list of sentences, Word2vec is used for lemmatization like this:

 <script src="http://gist-it.appspot.com/https://github.com/agibsonccc/java-deeplearning/blob/master/deeplearning4j-examples/src/main/java/org/deeplearning4j/example/word2vec/MovingWindowExample.java?slice=45:69"></script>